James Hong filmography

-James Hong is an American character actor, producer and director who has appeared in more than 600 films, TV shows and video games.
+James Hong (born 1929) is an American actor, producer and director who has appeared in more than 600 films, TV shows and video games.
+He is one of the most prolific character actors of all time.
 His career began in the 1950s when he redubbed soundtracks of several Asian films.
 Notable roles include Hannibal Chew in Blade Runner (1982), David Lo Pan in Big Trouble in Little China (1986), Jeff Wong in Wayne's World 2 (1993), and Chi-Fu in Mulan (1998).
-Hong is also best known for playing Daolon Wong on the television series Jackie Chan Adventures, and Mr. Ping in the Kung Fu Panda franchise.
+Hong is also known for voicing Daolon Wong on the television series Jackie Chan Adventures and Mr. Ping in the Kung Fu Panda franchise.